yuriily-ring/java-basics-hw10/README.md

 # java-basics-hw10

-This is a homework for the Java Constructors
+This is a homework for the Java Exception

 ## IntelliJ IDEA project configuration
 1. Clone this project to your local environment